 The right medicine depends on your health, age, how long it's been since you were exposed to the virus, and your symptoms.

-chickenpox,(before you are exposed), most people can get the chickenpox vaccine.
+To prevent chickenpox (before you are exposed), most people can get the chickenpox vaccine.

 Some people can't get the chickenpox vaccine.
 They include women who are pregnant and people who have ever had an anaphylactic reaction to gelatin, neomycin, or any other substance in the vaccine.

-over-the-counter medicines to help relieve discomfort.
+After you have symptoms of chickenpox, you can take over-the-counter medicines to help relieve discomfort.
 These types of medicine are often used for chickenpox:

 Gershon AA (2009).
 Varicella-zoster virus.
 In RD Feigin et al., eds., Feigin and Cherry's Textbook of Pediatric Infectious Diseases, 6th ed., vol. 2, pp. 2077-2088.
 Philadelphia: Saunders Elsevier.